American Express Gold Card vs. American Express Green card

 Best for high travel rewards rates, flexible redemption, and no foreign transaction fee: American Express Gold Card

 The Amex Gold card is one of the higher-end membership travel cards.
-There’s a lot here for the seasoned traveler, including 3X points for directly booked flights, a 25,000-point introductory offer and plenty of roadside assistance benefits.
-The large $250 annual fee – even though it doesn’t apply the first year – might turn some away, but there are arguably other benefits that make it worth it.
+There’s a lot here for the seasoned traveler, including 3X Membership Rewards® points for directly booked flights, a 35,000-point introductory offer and plenty of roadside assistance benefits.
+The large $250 annual fee might turn some away, but there are arguably other benefits that make it worth it.

 With this card, you have access to the Hotel Collection program, which includes a $75 hotel credit to spend on qualifying dining, spa and resort activities when spending two consecutive nights at a participating hotel.
 You also have access to a personalized travel service that helps you secure premium seats for cultural and sporting events, based on availability.